software-students-spring2024/5-final-project-spring-2024-namelessssss/README.md

 **instructions for how to set up any environment variables and import any starter data into the database, as necessary, for the system to operate correctly when run.**

-in the weather-data-collect dockerfile, eplace the "OPENAI API KEY HERE" with your API key.
+in the weather-data-collect dockerfile, eplace the "API KEY HERE" with your Open Weather Map API key.
 You can make